MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-H-Health-Care-Infrastructure-Model-Programs/part-510-Comprehensive-Care-Joint-Replacement-Model/subpart-C-Scope-Episodes/section-510.200.md

 ##### § 510.200 Time periods, included and excluded services, and attribution. #####

-Link to an amendment published at 86 FR 23570, May 3, 2021.

-(a) *Time periods.* All episodes must begin on or after April 1, 2016 and end on or before September 30, 2021.
+(a) *Time periods.* All episodes must begin on or after April 1, 2016 and end on or before December 31, 2024.

 (b) *Included services.* All Medicare Parts A and B items and services are included in the episode, except as specified in paragraph (d) of this section.
 These services include, but are not limited to, the following: